mvindahl/zx81-dat-tape-reader/README.md

 The tool scans the waveform for bursts of 3.2Mhz activity.
 Then, based upon the lengths of these, it does its best to determine if the format represents a zero or a one.

-It usually does a fairly good job for tapes in good quality:
+It usually does a solid job for tapes of good quality:
 ![good signal](README/zx81_good_quality.png)

-.. also, for tapes where the signal has drifted and decayed:
+.. also, works well for tapes where the signal has drifted and decayed:
 ![poor signal](README/zx81_poor_quality.png)

-.. but yeah, it does have limits:
+.. but it does have its limits:
 ![broken signal](README/zx81_broken_quality.png)

+The latter case illustrates why you'd want to look through its results.

 ## Why was it created?
 It all started at a local tech meetup.

 A pal of mine, the much esteemed [@atjens](https://twitter.com/atjens) had brought a small bounty of ZX81 tapes which he was scanning for a digital archeology project that he was maintaining.
-The existing tools for extracting the content would rely upon counting peaks, and they had a tough time with some of the poorer tapes.
+The existing tools for extracting the content were from the 1990s and would rely upon counting peaks.
+They had a tough time with some of the poorer tapes.
 As he lamented about this, I said that it would probably not be too hard to do a frequency based algorithm which would work better.

-So here we are, about one week later.
-It's not shiny but it's usable for its purpose.
+So here we are, about one week later, created in small slots of spare time.
+It's not shiny but I believa that it's usable for its purpose.

+## Why a text editor?
+It was the cheapest way to implement a full editing experience.
+Also, I'd assume that people who dabble with old ZX81 tapes won't mind it.

 ## Further reading
 http://problemkaputt.de/zxdocs.txt